curarin/seo-google-indexnow/README.md

-# seo-google-indexnow
+# seo-google-bing-indexnow
- Streamlit App for IndexNOW Ping to Google
+ Streamlit App for IndexNOW Ping to Google and Bing

  ## Why?
  In my Inhouse SEO Daily Business i often want to ping google and bing after small updates to a specific url, in order to get the fresh content get recrawled and indexed as soon as possible.
 Especially after bulk updates I don't want to ping google using the web UI due to its slowness.